Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 National Archives of Australia (Adelaide)

 The National Archives of Australia (NAA) is a rich source of information for family historians.
 The NAA holds federal government records, including many about Indigenous Australians (mostly people from Victoria and the Northern Territory).
 The archives has offices around Australia.
 Records about South Australia are held primarily in Adelaide, Sydney and Canberra.
 The Bringing Them Home name index can help you find information about Indigenous family members in National Archives records.
 The index isn’t available for the public to search, but an archivist will do a search for you.
 The Adelaide Reading Room is in the State Library of South Australia building.

 National Library of Australia

 The National Library collects and makes available material of national significance about Australia and Australians.
 It holds books, manuscripts, newspapers, photographs and oral histories that could be useful in researching your family.
 Some of these resources, such as photographs and newspapers, can be viewed online via Trove.
 Other material, such as some oral histories can be access via the Library website.
-The library has a family history collection and staff who you can help you to locate material in person and Ask a Librarian online.
+The library has a family history collection and staff who can help you to locate material in person and Ask a Librarian online.

 Parkes Place, Canberra ACT 2600